There are a wide range of services in NSW that can help you with free or low-cost legal information, advice and assistance.

 Tenants Advice and Advocacy Services Visit the Tenants NSW website to find your local Tenants Advice and Advocacy Service for free information and advice to tenants, boarders and lodgers and residential community residents.
 View the Tenants Advice and Information Useful Contacts sheet [PDF 1MB].

-Victims Services Victims Services is part of the NSW Department of Justice and provides support services including free counselling and financial assistance to victims of crime in NSW.
+Victims Services Victims Services is part of the NSW Department of Justice and Communities and provides support services including free counselling and financial assistance to victims of crime in NSW.

 Law Society of NSW The Law Society of NSW provides an online search to help you find a qualified lawyer suitable for your needs.
 You will need to pay fees for the lawyer.